trapexit/mergerfs/README.md

 ```

 mergerfs does **not** support the copy-on-write (CoW) behavior found in **aufs** and **overlayfs**.
 You can **not** mount a read-only filesystem and write to it.
 However, mergerfs will ignore read-only drives when creating new files so you can mix read-write and read-only drives.
 It also does **not** split data across drives.
 It is not RAID0 / striping.
 It is simply a union.

+# TERMINOLOGY

+* branch: A base path used in the pool.
+* pool: The mergerfs mount.
+The union of the branches.
+* relative path: The path in the pool relative to the branch and mount.
+* policy: The algorithm used to select a file when performing a function.
+* function: A filesystem call (open, unlink, create, getattr, etc.)
+* category: A collection of functions (action, create, search).
+* path preservation: Aspect of some policies which includes checking the path for which a file would be created.

 # BASIC SETUP